andyegli/daysave.app/docs/md/daysave_projcet_plan.md

 Contents

 1. Introduction
 1.1.
+Motivation and inspiration
+1.2.
 Project Team

 2. Scope
-   2.2 Constraints
+2.2.
+Constraints
-   2.2 Constraints
+2.2.
+Constraints

 3. User stories and use cases